rust-lang/rfcs/text/0000-unsafe-aliased.md

 However, what is *not* analogous is that `&mut S`, when handed to safe code *you do not control*, must still be unique pointers!
 This is because of methods like `mem::swap` that can still assume that their two arguments are non-overlapping.
-(`mem::swap` on two `&mut UnsafeAliased<i32>` may soundly assume that they do not alias.)
+(`mem::swap` on two `&mut UnsafePinned<i32>` may soundly assume that they do not alias.)
 In other words, the safety invariant of `&mut S` still requires full ownership of the entire memory range `S` is stored at; for the duration that a function holds on to the borrow, nobody else may read and write this memory.
 But again, this is a *safety invariant*; it only applies to safe code you do not control.
 You can write your own code handling `&mut S` and as long as that code is careful not to make use of this memory in the wrong way, potential aliasing is fine.

-You can also hand out a `Pin<&mut S>` to external safe code; the `Pin` wrapper imposes exactly the restrictions needed to ensure that this remains sound (e.g., it prevents `mem::swap`).
+To hand such references to safe code, use `Pin`: the type `Pin<&mut S>` can be safely given to external code, since the `Pin` wrapper blocks access to operations like `mem::swap`.

-Similarly, the intrusive linked list from the motivation can be fixed by wrapping the entire `UnsafeListEntry` in `UnsafeAliased`.
+Similarly, the intrusive linked list from the motivation can be fixed by wrapping the entire `UnsafeListEntry` in `UnsafePinned`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation